-For more information on the project, visit the project webpage on the School Infrastructure NSW website.
+For more information on the project, visit the project web page: Jindabyne Education Campus on the School Infrastructure NSW website.

 2. Community engagement objectives

 SINSW's goal is that our school infrastructure meets the needs of a growing population and enables flexible learning and teaching.
 This CCS has been developed to achieve the following community engagement objectives: